Open-ended questions

 The thoughtfulness of the question asked determines the effectiveness of the answer provided.
 The more correct questions you ask your clients, the more benefit their answers will bring.

 Don t assume that any open-ended question will be productive.
 For each niche and each product, there are several special questions related to it.
 They are aimed at studying the customer s impressions, wishes, and comments on the product.
-However, there are several simple open-ended questions that you may find helpful, such as:
+Nonetheless, you might benefit from some basic open-ended inquiries, such as:

 1. What is your name?